woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 in our life.

 Existence is none of these categories.
 It simply is what it is.
-It is pristine, pure, ever-new.
+It is <u>pristine</u>, pure, ever-new.
 It has no past, no future, it is simply herenow.
 Then the mind comes in and imposes its tapes and stories upon it.
 The mind imposes its judgments, evaluations, discriminations, dualities, categories, labels and